sampsyo/cs6120/content/blog/2019-12-09-comp-cert/index.md

 ## Semantic Preservation

 In order for a compiler to be correct it needs to preserve the semantics of our source program.
-In this section, we formalize the notion of semantic correctness.
+In this section, we discuss how the paper formalizes the notion of semantic correctness.

-We assume that we have a formal semantics for our source and target languages that assigns *observable behaviors* to each program.
-We write $S \Downarrow B$ to mean $S$ executes with observable behavior $B$.
-An observable behavior includes things like whether the program terminates or not, various *going wrong* behaviors such as accessing an array out of bounds or invoking an undefined operation like dividing by zero.
-It also includes a trace of all external calls (system calls).
+The paper assumes that the source and target languages have formal languages that assign *observable behaviors* to each program.
+The notation $S \Downarrow B$ means that the program $S$ executes with observable behavior $B$.
+An observable behavior includes things like whether the program terminates or not, and various *going wrong* behaviors such as accessing an array out of bounds or invoking an undefined operation like dividing by zero.
+It also includes a trace of all external calls (system calls) that record the the input and output of the external functions.
 However, it doesn't include the state of memory.

-A possible definition of semantic preservation is, with $S$ being a source program and $C$ being a compiled program:
+The strongest definition of semantic perservation is that a source program $S$ has exactly the same set of possible behaviors as a compiled program $C$:

 $\forall B, S \Downarrow B \Leftrightarrow C \Downarrow B$

-This definition is too strict because a compiler might want to optimize away certain *going wrong* behaviors if, for example, they come from dead code.
-For this reason, we want to give the compiler a little bit more freedom and so the following definition is preferable:
+However, this definition is too strict because it doesn't give the compiler room to perform certain desirable optimizations, such as dead code elimination, because doing so may optimize away certain *going wrong* behaviors.
+For example, if the result of an operation that divides a number by zero is never used, we want the compiler to be able to get rid of it.
+But doing so means that the compiled program has one fewer going wrong behavior than the source program.
+For this reason, the paper only requires that all of the safe behaviors of the source program are preserved in the compiled program:

 $S \texttt{safe} \Rightarrow (\forall B, C \Downarrow B \Rightarrow S \Downarrow B)$

-$S \texttt{safe}$ means that $S$ doesn't go wrong.
-This definition is saying that all of the observable behaviors of $C$ are a subset of the observable behaviors of $S$ and that if $S$ doesn't go wrong, then $C$ doesn't go wrong.
+$S \texttt{safe}$ is a predicate that means $S$ doesn't have any going wrong behaviors.
+This definition enforces that all observable behaviors of $C$ are a subset of the possible behaviors of $S$ and that if $S$ does not go wrong, then $C$ doesn't go wrong either.

+The paper actually uses the contrapositive of this statement because it is practically easier to prove since you can induct on the execution of $S$:

+$\forall B \notin \texttt{Wrong}, S \Downarrow B \Rightarrow C \Downarrow B$

-#### Verification vs. Validation
+### Verification vs. Validation
 The paper models a compiler as a total function, `Comp(S)`, from source programs to either `OK(C)`, a compiled program, or `Error`, the output that represents a compile-time error, signifying that the compiler was unable to produce code.
 There are two approaches for establishing that a compiler has the semantic preservation property discussed above: verifying the compiler directly using formal methods or verifying a *validator*, a boolean function accompanying the compiler that verifies the output of the compiler separately.
 An unverified compiler along with a verified validator provides the same guarantees as a verified compiler because you can guard the result of the unverified compiler with the validator:

     Comp'(S) =